d-michail/python-jgrapht/docs/tutorial.rst

 ------------

 Edges are pair of vertices, either ordered or unordered, depending on the type of the graph.
-In |Project| edges are also identified using integers.
+In the |Bindings| edges are also identified using integers.
 These edge identifiers are automatically given to the edge when they are first added to the graph,

 .. nbplot::